Select Page

 An example of consignment inventory in action

-Let’s say Jane, an artist, wants to sell her products at her favorite shop downtown.
+Let’s say, Jane, an artist, wants to sell her products at her favorite shop downtown.
 The shop sells curated work from local artists, as well as some of their own branded goods.

 What are the pros & cons of selling on consignment?

 Consignment inventory can be beneficial to both consigners and consignees for several reasons.
 But it’s also important to be aware of the possible downsides of selling this way.
-Here’s a quick list of pros and cons to help you decide whether you’d like to give consignment a shot or stick to more traditional methods.
+Here’s a quick list of pros and cons to help you decide whether to give consignment a shot or stick to more traditional methods.

 Advantages for consigners (suppliers/product owners)